Marcher Apple Network

 Conservation

-Our wish is to conserve varieties that originated in or near to the Welsh Marches and those that have been traditionally associated with the region.
+Our aim is to conserve varieties that originated in or near to the Welsh Marches and those that have been traditionally associated with the region.

-During MAN’s 26 years in existence over 50 varieties have been rediscovered that had been thought extinct.
-In total about 130 culinary and dessert local apple varieties have now been identified, and about another 100 are currently being investigated, almost certainly resulting in more “finds”.
+MAN has found over 50 varieties have been rediscovered that had been thought extinct.
+Over 200 culinary and dessert local apple varieties have now been identified, and about another 100 are currently being investigated, almost certainly resulting in more “finds”.

 Our climate is markedly wetter and cooler than in the East of England, and some varieties prosper and others don’t.
 When we find a variety that thrives in our rich deep Devonian soils, we will consider conserving these too as a precaution against rapid climate change.